Mapping Hidden Heritage: Self-supervised Pre-training on High-Resolution LiDAR DEM Derivatives for Archaeological Stone Wall Detection: Methodology

-\paragraph{Fine-tuning} We fine-tune the pre-trained vision backbones for 100 epochs on a labeled dataset (Sec~\ref{subsec:dataset}) for stone wall mapping.
 ResNet-based models are optimized using SGD with a batch size of 64, an initial learning rate of 0.01, and a weight decay of 0.0001.
-For the ViT-S/16 backbone, we employ the AdamW optimizer with a batch size of 64, a learning rate of 0.00005, and a weight decay of 0.05.
-For data augmentation in training, input data is resized into $256^2$ using bicubic interpolation, followed by random rotations up to 180 degrees.
+For ViT-S/16, we employ the AdamW optimizer with a batch size of 64, a learning rate of 0.00005, and a weight decay of 0.05.
+The reduced batch size compared to pre-training reflects the increased memory footprint of the pseudo-Siamese architecture (Fig.~\ref{fig:dino_cv_arch}b), which processes MHS and VAT inputs in parallel.
+For ViT-S/16, a small learning rate is used to preserve the geometric and semantic representations learned during self-supervised pre-training, as larger learning rates were observed to cause unstable convergence and feature degradation.
+In contrast, ResNet-based models optimized with SGD require a comparatively larger learning rate to achieve effective fine-tuning.

+For data augmentation in fine-tuning, input data are resized to $256 \times 256$ using bicubic interpolation, followed by random rotations up to 180 degrees.
 Image normalization is performed according to ImageNet statistics \citep{deng2009imagenet}.
-For mask inputs, resizing and rotations are performed using nearest neighbor interpolation to preserve label integrity.
+For mask inputs, resizing and rotations are performed using nearest-neighbor interpolation to preserve label integrity.